 If the judge grants an early termination, the final step is to prepare an Order for the judge’s signature that sets out his ruling granting your motion for early termination.
 Again, this is where an attorney is extremely beneficial because it will be him constructing this order on your behalf.

 Price & Twine, PLLC | Williamson County Early Termination of Probation Lawyer

 If you are currently on probation and would like to apply for an early termination, working with a qualified Georgetown criminal defense attorney will help ensure that you approach this process in the most effective manner possible.

 An attorney will be able to produce all of the relevant documents while speaking on your behalf during the early termination of probation hearing.
 This will allow for you to focus on getting your life back together and moving on as a free individual.
 Michael J. Price has extensive experience with helping those who are looking to end their probation early and knows exactly what needs to be done in order to reach a favorable ruling.

 To schedule a free consultation to discuss if you are eligible for early termination, call (512) 354-1880 or send an online message today.
-Law Office of Michael J. Price proudly represent individuals throughout Central Texas, including the cities of Georgetown, Round Rock, Cedar Park, Killeen, Leander, and Temple, among others.
+Price & Twine, PLLC proudly represent individuals throughout Central Texas, including the cities of Georgetown, Round Rock, Cedar Park, Killeen, Leander, and Temple, among others.